 As an Enrollment Coordinator, Chandler McChesney is the first person you’ll likely speak with when you apply to DigitalCrafts.
-The 3-step admissions process is similar for Web Development, UX Design, and Cyber Security Bootcamp and conducted remotely for all applicants.
+The 2-step admissions process is similar for Web Development, UX Design, and Cyber Security Bootcamp and conducted remotely for all applicants.
 Don’t know where to start?
-Chandler shares exactly how experienced you need to know before you apply, and resources to propel you into your tech career.
+Chandler shares what you need to know before you apply, and resources to propel you into your tech career.
 Plus, a quick video walkthrough of the free Intro Courses at DigitalCrafts, which are the best way to prepare for their bootcamps!

 Step 1: Submit a bootcamp application.
 We’ll reach out through phone or email to connect with applicants and guide them through the next two steps in the process.